Evan Jones (writer): 1960–1967: collaboration with Joseph Losey

-Jones returned to Jamaica after the production of In a Backward Country to run FMJ, the family's estates, for a period of six months between 1959 and 1960, taking up the duties of his brother Keith, Kenneth's twin brother.
+Jones returned to Jamaica after the production of In a Backward Country to manage FMJ, his family's estates, for a period of six months between 1959 and 1960, taking up the duties of his brother Keith, Kenneth's twin brother.
 Evan found it difficult to work as a writer during this time and subsequently moved with his wife to New York City writing a third play for the BBC before returning to London for its production.
 Upon arrival, however, he discovered it had been cancelled.
-Through the American pianist Julius Katchen, a close friend of Jones's from his Haverford days, Jones met Joseph Losey, who had been subpoenaed by the House Un-American Activities Committee (HUAC) while in Europe and had chosen to ignore the summons, settling in England.
+Through the American pianist Julius Katchen, a close friend of Jones's from his Haverford days, Jones was recommended to Joseph Losey, who had been subpoenaed by the House Un-American Activities Committee while in Europe and had chosen to ignore the summons, settling in England.
 Losey had previously seen In a Backward Country on television and mentioned to Katchen that he wanted to meet the writer.

-After being introduced, Losey commissioned Jones to rewrite The Damned (released 1962) for him.
-Jones moved in with him and delivered the redrafted script in two weeks.
-It was a science fiction picture produced by Hammer Film, adaptating H. L. Lawrence's 1960 novel Children of Light.
-The Damned has been discussed with reference to Katsuhiro Otomo's anime film Akira (1988), both of which deal with nuclear anxiety, motorcycle gang culture and present posthuman children as victims of militarised science.
+Losey then found Jones outside South Kensington tube station, apparently by chance, and commissioned him to rewrite The Damned (released 1962) the same evening.
+He planned to begin shooting the film two weeks hence; Jones moved in with him and delivered the redrafted script in time.
+The Damned was a science fiction picture produced by Hammer Film, adaptating H. L. Lawrence's 1960 novel Children of Light.
+It has subsequently been discussed with reference to Katsuhiro Otomo's anime film Akira (1988), both of which deal with nuclear anxiety, motorcycle gang culture and present posthuman children as victims of militarised science.

 Losey and Jones next worked on Eva (released before The Damned, also in 1962), a project initially offered to Jean-Luc Godard.
 The screenplay was an adaptation of James Hadley Chase's novel Eve (1945) and took additional inspiration from Raymond Chandler.
 Hugo D. Butler, another blacklisted person, was initially tasked with adapting the novel.
-Losey, however, replaced him with Jones as he felt Butler's vision was too rooted the aesthetics of Hollywood noir and that Jones could help him place the film within a more "discursively confessional, auteur-based cinema".
+According to Colin Gardner, Losey replaced Butler with Jones as he felt Butler's vision was too rooted the aesthetics of Hollywood noir and that Jones could help him place the film within a more "discursively confessional, auteur-based cinema".
 Losey decided that he and Jones should retreat to Italy and then move into his friend Hardy Krüger's house in Lugano, Switzerland, to write.
 However, Losey at this time was still considered a persona non grata and had previously been denied entry to Italy several times.
-Through an associate of the gangster Albert Dimes, whom Losey had been introduced to by Sir Stanley Baker, passage to Italy was arranged.
+Through an associate of the gangster Albert Dimes, whom Losey had been introduced to by Stanley Baker, passage to Italy was arranged.
 In Lugano, Losey made sexual advances to Jones, which he declined.